 The banana tree is one of the most versatile ingredients available.
 From the fruit to the stem, everything can be consumed in some form or the other.
 However, apart from using a banana leave in the way of a plate, little did we know that banana leaves can be used as a packaging alternative.
 The idea has been developed by three 16-year olds from Mumbai- named Riyaan Bakhda, Shreya Agarwal and Vanishree Iyer.
 The health implications of plastic foils that are used to pack food are dreadful.
 Neither are they cost-efficient.
 Replacing the foils with banana leaves is both health and environment friendly.
 The process of transforming a humble banana leaf into a viable packaging option is particularly overwhelming.
 These young prodigies are tracing back roots to the traditional modes of dining and packaging, which is commendable.

 Reducing carbon-footprint and switching to cleaner sources of energies have been one of the top priorities of the modern world these days.
 Fuel is one of the main causes of global warming.
 An Indian-origin scientist at the University of Exeter named Dr Govinder Singh Pawar is heading a research team to make fuel obtained from photosynthesis or water-splitting.
 Did you know?
-The reaction of hydrogen with oxygen in the air leads to forming water, which is environment-friendly residue.
-Taking inspiration from this, the team has developed a cleaner source of fuel which only has water as a residue.
+The reaction of hydrogen with oxygen in the air leads to forming water, which is an environment-friendly residue.
+Taking inspiration from this, the team has developed a cleaner source of fuel that only has water as a residue and is among good sustainable innovations.
 They have done 21 hours of testing and found that the material has excellent stability and is also an inexpensive source of energy.

 Women’s menstrual hygiene products are mostly non-biodegradable.
 They are one of the top plastic pollutants and cause serious environmental damage.
 Indian homegrown brands are making it a point to develop eco-friendly menstrual hygiene products which are free from chemical.
 Jaioni’s cloth pads “ is one such example.
 They make reusable cotton pads using compostable material, which is bio-degradable.